 Etant donnés Residencies is intended for French artists (or those living in France for more than 3 to 5 years) who have already initiated a collaboration with a partner organization in the United States willing to support their research, facilitate the development of their artistic project, and help them develop their network.
 They will also be assisted by the teams of Institut français-Paris and the Cultural Services of the French Embassy.

-— 1 artist (French or based in France for a minimum of 3 years) will be awarded a grant of 10,000 euros by the Comité Professionnel des Galeries d'Art (France's art galleries association).
-This artist must be represented by a gallery member of this association, and the residency must take place in the first six months of 2019.
+— 1 artist (French or based in France for a minimum of 3 years) will be awarded a grant by the Comité Professionnel des Galeries d'Art (France's art galleries association).
+This artist must be represented by a gallery member of this association, and the residency must take place between June 1, 2019 and June 30, 2020.

 Artistic field : Visual arts